Freddie Mercury

 The Hectics band

 Farrokh's interests were vast: music, drawing, fashion, and theater.
-Whatever he took up, success awaited him.
+Whatever he tried, he succeeded at.
 His parents proudly kept letters from the school reporting on their son's high academic performance.
-People liked him – he had a knack for winning them over from the first moments.
-Despite being naturally shy, he cleverly hid it.
+People liked him – he had a knack for winning them over instantly.
+Though naturally shy, he cleverly hid it.
 "He was talented at everything.
 Of course, it made me sick," Kashmira confessed.

 Most of Farrokh's classmates spoke English.
 It was difficult for them to pronounce his real name, so 'Farrokh' quickly transformed into 'Freddie''